Parsley herb is versatile, performing well as both a garnish and a flavoring.

-Lately, more and more people have begun to understand just how limited — in both variety and nutritional value — our "modern" diets hove become.
-This realization has sparked a new and widespread interest in the culinary and therapeutic uses of herbs, those plants which — although not well known today — were, just one short generation ago, honored ''guests" on the dinner tables and in the medicine chests of our grandparents' homes.
-In this regular feature, Mother will examine the availability, cultivation and benefits of our ''forgotten" vegetable foods and remedies, and — we hope — help prevent the loss of still another bit of ancestral lore.
+Lately, more and more people have begun to understand just how limited, in both variety and nutritional value, our "modern" diets have become.
+This realization has sparked a new and widespread interest in the culinary and therapeutic uses of herbs — those plants which, although not well-known today, were honored "guests" on the dinner tables and in the medicine chests of our grandparents' homes just one short generation ago.
+In this regular feature, MOTHER EARTH NEWS will examine the availability, cultivation, and benefits of our "forgotten" vegetable foods and remedies, and — we hope — help prevent the loss of still another bit of ancestral lore.

-Of all the world's herbs, perhaps none is more widely known than parsley.
+Of all the world's functional plants, perhaps none is more widely known than parsley herb.
 Brilliantly green and packed with nutrition, it has long been famous for its medicinal and culinary uses.
 Furthermore, this important herb has been classified and reclassified through the ages with the result that it has not one, but several scientific names in current use.
 Most modern references list it as Petroselinum sativurn, but the plant is also known as P. hortense, P. crispum, Apium petroselinum, A. hortense, and Carum petroselinum.

 Parsley seed, which should be available almost everywhere garden supplies are sold, has a slow and somewhat patchy germination rate.
 Sow it in early spring, selecting a site with partial shade and good, well-worked, humus-rich soil.
 Barely cover the seeds, and keep the earth moist but not soggy.